peterhendrick/tomb/README.md

 It is recommended that you verify your download before executing any files downloaded from the internet.
 You can see instructions for verifying your download near the bottom of this readme.

-First give permission to the current user to execute the tomb.sh file.
+Once you've verified the download using the SHASUM and SHASUM.sig files, give permission to the current user to execute the tomb.sh file.

 ```bash
 chmod u+x ./tomb.sh